 Through myVRS, you can look up your Member Benefit Profile (MBP).
 This is your annual online benefits statement based on information your employer reports to VRS through June 30 of each year.
 The MBP shows your earliest retirement eligibility dates, estimated benefit amounts and member contribution account balance, among other information from your member record.
-If you are eligible to participate in the Commonwealth's 457 Plan, your MBP also shows a total retirement income estimate combining your unreduced benefit estimate, a Social Security estimate and an estimated annuity from your deferred compensation plan, if applicable.
-You can measure this estimate against a retirement income target of 80 percent of your creditable compensation.
+Your MBP also shows a total retirement income estimate combining your unreduced benefit estimate, a Social Security estimate and an estimated annuity from your deferred compensation plan, if applicable.
+You can measure this estimate against a retirement income target of 80 percent of your compensation.
 Print a copy of your MBP to share with your family.
 If you have a financial advisor, he or she will find your MBP a helpful planning document.